Rural Residency Planning and Development Program

 - Achieve accreditation through the Accreditation Council for Graduate Medical Education (ACGME)

 - Ensure sustainability through public or private funding beyond the period of performance

 - Track residents' career outcomes post-graduation, including retention in rural communities.

 - Rural community-based ambulatory patient care centers including Federally Qualified Health Centers, community mental health centers, and Rural Health Clinics

 - Health centers operated by the Indian Health service, an Indian tribe or tribal organization, or an urban Indian organization

-- Entities such as faith-based and community-based organizations, capable of carrying out the project activities
+- Faith-based and community-based organizations that are capable of carrying out the grant activities

 Either the applicant or the consortium's primary training partner must be located in a rural area.